-As a Trust we value our staff and recognise that they are a key priority to the successful delivery of high quality services.
+We value our staff and recognise that they are a key priority to the successful delivery of high quality services.
 Or aims, therefore, are to continue to develop our workforce by:

-- Supporting career pathways - Developing the leadership skills of our staff - Providing our staff with the knowledge and skills that they need now and in the future - Supporting the well-being of our staff - Recognising and valuing the diversity of our staff as part of a bi-lingual culture Our strategic ambitions build upon our strong foundation as a good employer and is essential to the delivery of our service plans for VCC and WBS.
+- Supporting career pathways - Developing the leadership skills of our staff - Providing our staff with the knowledge and skills that they need now and in the future - Supporting the well-being of our staff - Recognising and valuing the diversity of our staff as part of a bi-lingual culture and ensuring all staff are able to be themselves and work in an environment that supports and values difference.

+Our strategic ambitions build upon our strong foundation as a good employer and is essential to the delivery of our service plans for VCS and WBS.